 My Story

-When I was 5 years old, my family moved to a new city where I started kindergarten at Ursuline Academy of New Orleans, the first all-girls Catholic school in the U.S. located on State Street.
-Just 4 miles from the French Quarter, jazz music, street performers and tourists roamed the streets flooded and destroyed by Hurricane Katrina four years before.
-I was surrounded by a diverse community of classmates from a wide range of cultural, racial and socioeconomic backgrounds--each bringing their own stories and traditions to our shared learning experience.
+When I was 5, my family moved to a new city, and I started kindergarten at Ursuline Academy of New Orleans, the first all-girls Catholic school in the United States.
+Located on State Street, it sat just four miles from the French Quarter, where jazz music, street performers and tourists roamed streets still recovering from flooding caused by Hurricane Katrina four years earlier.
+I was surrounded by a diverse community of classmates from a wide range of cultural, racial and socioeconomic backgrounds, each bringing their own stories and traditions to our shared learning experience.

-As I grew older, I became curious about current events because we discussed them in social studies class.
-I was interested in the world around me, so I would watch the 10 p.m. news with my mom.
-She supported my concern for humanity, and she constantly answered my questions.
-I would rather listen to people speak about their experiences than hear myself talk--and if I can write about what people say, that is even better.
+As I grew older, I became curious about current events, sparked by discussions in social studies class.
+I watched the 10 p.m. news with my mom, who supported my concern for humanity and answered my questions.
+I prefer listening to people speak about their experiences rather than talking myself, and I especially enjoy writing about what they say.

-Growing up in New Orleans has fostered my appreciation and curiosity for the diverse human experience.
-As a journalist, I am dedicated to understanding and sharing people's stories.
-When I conduct interviews, I am sensitive to people’s needs, concerns and comfort.
-With a hands-on opportunity, I am eager to apply my passion for journalism and am determined to improve my current skills and learn new ones.
+Growing up in New Orleans fostered my appreciation for and curiosity about the diverse human experience.
+As a journalist, I am committed to understanding and sharing people’s stories.
+When I conduct interviews, I am sensitive to sources’ concerns and ensure they are accurately represented.
+Given a hands-on opportunity, I am eager to apply my passion for journalism and determined to improve my skills while learning new ones.

-Today, I am a senior at the University of Arkansas, majoring in journalism and political science with a minor in Spanish.
-After I graduate with my bachelor's degree in May 2026, I will earn my master's in journalism the following May.
+I am currently a senior at the University of Arkansas, majoring in journalism and political science with a minor in Spanish.
+After earning my bachelor’s degree in May 2026, I will earn a master’s in journalism the following May.

 Awards